niall-m/Udemy/react_redux/notes.md

 To navigate to some crud based component with a specific object id, so as to edit or delete the correct record, we can either use a Selection Reducer to record what item in the list is being operated on, or preferably a URL-based selection (available with react-router-dom), where you put the ID of the item in the URL.
 The convention is basically RESTful routes, simply add an ':id' to the Route, i.e. /streams/edit/*:id*.
 This :variable is automatically added as a prop to the history object (history.match.params.variableName), which is automatically injected into each component of each Route.
 We then compare the component props to the list of items inside the redux state store and match the ids.
 To access the props within the component, use ownProps within the mapStateToProps function.

 Note that React-Router is greedy when it comes to path matching, and will show all possible matches.
 For example: `path: "/streams/new"` and `path: "/streams/:id"` will both match at `url: "/streams/new"`.
 Both components will be displayed.
-Make use of the react-router-dom *Switch*, which will only return the first match for any given path and only show one component.
+Make use of the react-router-dom *Switch*, which (like *express*) will only return the first match for any given path and only show one component

 Each component needs to be designed to work in isolation, i.e. fetch its own data.

+## actions and reducers
+- actions
+    - must return a plain js object
+    - must have a property called `type`
+- reducers
+    - cannot return the same state object in memory, [or it will assume no change was made](https://github.com/reduxjs/redux/blob/master/src/combineReducers.ts#L207)
+    - cannot return undefined
+    - must be pure: cant reach outside of itself, e.g. api call
+        - only considers previous state data and action
+    - state.filter, state.map, [ ...state, element], { ...state, property: value }

+react and redux are connected by react-redux, with Provider and Connect

+meh. not gonna bother going into noob details about redux cycle and term definitions

+## general data loading with redux and thunk
+- components are generally responsible for fetching data they need by calling an action creator
+- action creators are responsible for making API requests
+    - using async/await within action creator can return unexpected objects, using a promise can create race conditions, use middleware instead
+        - babel transpiler creates switch statement that returns request object, not the action
+        - with synchronous action creator, it causes us to return request object instead of action
+- get fetched data into component by generating new state in redux store with reducer, connecting component with mapStateToProps
+- thunk
+    - allows the return of functions from action creators
+    - allows async/await in action creators with no problem
+    - if you return function, thunk will invoke it automatically with `dispatch` and `getState` as arguments
+    - ignores objects, sends them through to reducers

+            return ({ dispatch, getState }) => next => action => {
+                if (typeof action === 'function') {
+                    return action(dispatch, getState, extraArgument);
+                }
+                return next(action);
+            }

+## ReduxForm

-##### Reusable Components and displaying initial values with ReduxForm
+Reusable Components and displaying initial values.
 The reusable component, which receives custom props, is wrapped by reduxForm.
 Therefore, the component using the reusable component is passing props to reduxForm, not the reusable component itself.
 ReduxForm passese the props through, along with other special props like *initialValues*, which accepts an object and tries to match the keys passed in to those in the form, replacing the values.
 Don't include any properties that aren't being updated in the initialValues object.
+- automatically creates its own reducers
+- wrap component with `reduxForm`, exactly like redux Connect function
+    - injects tons of props
+- `<Field component={this.renderInput}>`
+    - injects arguments into `renderInput`
+        - need to manually wire up value and eventHandler
+        - `return <input {...formProps.input} />`
+            - takes all key-value pairs in formProps.input and adds them as props to the input element
+            - customize `renderInput` by adding additional props to field element
+                - any unrecognized props will be automatically passed to `renderInput`
+- must call `handleSubmit` from reduxForm to submit
+    - `<form onSubmit={this.props.handleSubmit(this.onSubmit)}>`
+    - automatically invoked with whatever arguments are in the inputs
+    - automatically calls `event.preventDefault();`
+- `validate`
+    - function is called any time you interact with the form
+    - hook up to reduxForm wrapper
+    - automatically called with formValues object
+    - must return object
+        - valid = empty object
+        - invalid -> return object with NAME of the field as key, error message as value
+            - automatically matches names in error object to Field
+            - passes error message to renderInput function for corresponding Field
+                - `meta.error` property
+                - conditional rendering with `meta.touched`

-#### Restful Conventions
+## Restful Conventions
 Actions - Methods - Routes - Responses
 List All Records - GET - /rootPath - Array of Records Get one particular record - GET - /rootPath/:id - Single Record